Mohamad-Alhamwi/SAST_On_Decompiled_Code_Preliminary_Analysis/Tools/README.md

 ## Tools Workflow

 ### Clang Workflow
-When using the **Clang Static Analyzer**, configuration scripts and build tools (like `./configure` or `cmake`) should also be run through the analyzer.
+When using the **Clang Static Analyzer**, configuration scripts and build system generator tools (like `./configure` or `cmake`) should also be run through the analyzer.
 These scripts often generate **Makefiles** with hardcoded compiler paths.
 Running them through the **Clang Static Analyzer** ensures that the compiler path is set to **ccc-analyzer**, allowing all subsequent build steps to be properly analyzed.

 So we ran
 ```C